-This post lists the best free walking tours you can take in Copenhagen.
+This post lists the best Copenhagen free walking tours you can take when visiting the capital of Denmark.

-We show you free walks of the city centre, Christianshavn, notable locations related to the Renaissance as well as pub crawls.
+We show you free walks of the city center, Christianshavn, notable locations related to the Renaissance, as well as pub crawls.

-There are a few different free walking tours available in Copenhagen which cover a variety of subjects and historic locations in the city.
+There are a few different free walking tours available in Copenhagen that cover a variety of subjects and historic locations in the city.

-City centre tours are the most common, and you can expect these services to include both historic and notable locations in Copenhagen.
+City center tours are the most common, and you can expect these services to include both historic and notable locations in Copenhagen.

-We even offer our own free, self-guided tour of the city centre.
+We even offer our own free, self-guided tour of the city center.

 If you’re more interested in seeing another side of the city, there are also tours covering Christianshavn, a historically Bohemian neighborhood that is considered by many to be the “alternative” district of Copenhagen.